 Pupils follow the AQA GCSE course and each pupil has his/her own textbook suited to ability level/target grade.
 Listening and reading practice is promoted in lessons on the whiteboard using the interactive resources from our electronic course textbook.
-We also have a subscription to the online resource website thisislanguage.com and pupils will regularly use this in school and at home to develop their skills.
+We have subscriptions to several language learning websites and we encourage pupils to use these independently at home to develop their skills further.
 In addition we use AQA's own published assessment materials and we prepare pupils for linear exams by regular past paper skill practice each term.